gkushang/hello-mcp-server/README.md

 # 🌟 Hello World MCP Server! 🌟

+> 🤖 This README is created through MCP GitHub server - showcasing the power of Model Context Protocol!

 ## 👋 Welcome to your first MCP Server!

 This repository contains a simple implementation of a Model Context Protocol (MCP) server that serves friendly greeting messages! 🎉